neutralinojs/neutralinojs.github.io/docs/README.md

 </div>

-### Develop cross-platform applications using JavaScript, HTML and CSS.
+### Develop cross-platform applications using JavaScript/TypeScript, HTML and CSS.

 Neutralino is a lightweight and portable application development framework.
 It lets you develop cross-platform applications using JavaScript, HTML and CSS.